PoisotLab/ms_straight_lines/manuscript.md

 This can be re-expressed as a second order polynomial:

 $$\hat L = p\times S^2 + (1-p)\times S + (p-1)\,. $${#eq:L}

+# Fitting the model

+# Practical consequences

+## Connectance is constant (for large enough food webs)

 Because we have an expression for the number of interactions, we can get an expression for the expected connectance, which is